 As you can see by the small icon near the assignee, one of the Stories has some subtasks.
 But they are not visible on the board.

 You can use the “Group By” drop-down menu on your right to change the standard board view.
 Click on the “Subtasks” option and you’ll see a list of them grouped under the issue.

 Please note that if you have several tasks with subtasks in different statuses, you’ll see the ones in the “to do” status at the top, followed by “in progress” and then “done” tasks.

 And if you still don’t see your subtasks on the board even after selecting the correct grouping type – take a look at the type filter and make sure that you have them selected (or that nothing is selected at all).

 Lastly, you might have some custom filters enabled.
 Something like this “project = “Project Name” and issuetype = Story ORDER BY Rank ASC”, if selected, this will only show the Jira issues of a Story type, this no subtasks,

 A company-managed project in Jira will have a different interface and the subtasks should be visible without any additional action needed.
 That being said, if you still don’t see your subtasks on the board – you may have a custom filter enabled.
 The solution will be the same as the one we’ve mentioned for team-managed projects.

 Replace your subtasks with a checklist

-Plugins such as the Smart Checklist can rid you of a lot of pains associated with subtask management.
+Plugins such as the Smart Checklist for Jira can rid you of a lot of pains associated with subtask management.
 A checklist item can simply replace a subtask as it has all of the properties you need: custom statuses, ability to add details, links, and descriptions, etc. You can also set up deadlines and assign people to checklist items – all while maintaining proper project management hygiene as the data you need and the progress the team makes are all visible at a glance from both the board view and from inside the ticket.